AndrewMcMahan/SeatingChartGenerator/README.md

 1. Open a command prompt and change to the directory in which you would like to create the *SeatingChartGenerator* directory.
 2. Issue the following command: `git clone https://github.com/AndrewMcMahan/SeatingChartGenerator.git`
-3. Optional *(for those on a Linux-based OS)*:  Change to the newly created *SeatingChartGenerator* and issue the command `ln -s scgen.html index.html`

 At this point, you can easily update your files at any time by opening a command prompt, changing to the *SeatingChartGenerator* directory and issuing the command: `git pull`